J. Jonah Jameson: Spider-Man

 Jameson posts rewards for Spider-Man's capture or secret identity, hunts him with Spencer Smythe's Spider-Slayer robots, and even commissions superpowered agents to defeat the masked man.
-He hires a private detective named MacDonald Gargan, puts him through a regimen of genetic enhancement, and transforms him into the Scorpion - only to have Gargan go insane and turn on his benefactor.
+He hires a private detective named MacDonald Gargan, puts him through a regimen of genetic enhancement, and transforms him into the Scorpion — only to have Gargan go insane and turn on his benefactor.
 Although Spider-Man protects Jameson from the Scorpion, Jameson keeps his role in creating the Scorpion secret for years.
-He creates another superbeing, who turned into a supervillain, the Human Fly, who had his own vendetta against him.
+He later enlisted Harlan Stillwell to make an opponent for Spider-Man.
+Harlan created the Human Fly and had his own vendetta against Jameson.
 He hires Silver Sable and her Wild Pack to hunt Spider-Man down, and also hires Luke Cage to capture Spider-Man when he is wanted for the deaths of Gwen Stacy and Norman Osborn.
-On another occasion, he offers Electro a five-thousand-dollar reward (1970 dollars, worth $19,300.00 today) to mount a surprise attack against Spider-Man during a television interview.
+On another occasion, he offers Electro a five-thousand-dollar reward (1970 dollars, worth $19,300 today) to mount a surprise attack against Spider-Man during a television interview.

 Though best known for his crusades against vigilante superheroes like Spider-Man, Jameson never hesitates to use the power of his paper against supervillains, crooked politicians, and crime bosses, including the Kingpin.
-(In fact, the Kingpin's attempt to silence Jameson, and Spider-Man's attempt to rescue him, are central plot-elements in the Kingpin's very first appearance.)
 After initially supporting Sam Bullitt, a candidate for New York Attorney General who had pledged to arrest Spider-Man if elected, Jameson reverses his stance after learning that Bullitt is a racist crook.
-He publishes a major exposé on mayoral candidate Randolf Cherryh's criminal ties, acknowledging in advance that a retaliatory lawsuit from Cherryh could bankrupt the Daily Bugle.
-Jameson later takes an aggressive stance against presidential candidate Graydon Creed, attacking him for his anti-mutant agenda and investigating the shadowy Operation: Zero Tolerance, though he never manages to uncover the truth.
+Jameson publishes a major exposé on mayoral candidate Randolf Cherryh's criminal ties, acknowledging in advance that a retaliatory lawsuit from Cherryh could bankrupt the Daily Bugle.
+Jameson later takes an aggressive stance against presidential candidate Graydon Creed, attacking him for his anti-mutant agenda and investigating the shadowy Operation: Zero Tolerance, though Jameson never manages to uncover the truth.
 He is also a longtime crusader for civil rights, having expressed disgust for racial prejudice on several occasions and has also campaigned for labor and mutant rights.